 Acron Group has completed a unique project involving apatite-nepheline ore processing to derive the rare earth elements cerium, lanthanum, neodymium, and light and heavy REE group concentrates from technological streams of processed apatite concentrate.
 The operations are performed as a part of the sub-programme Rare and Rare-earth Metal Technologies of the Russian goverment programme to promote Industry Development and Its Competitive Growth.
 Currently, Acron has the only operations in Russia that separate REE concentrates into elements in industrial-scale volumes.

 The project was launched in 2010.
 Apatite concentrate from the Oleniy Ruchey mine in Murmansk region provides the raw material base for the process.
 This marks the first time that complex processing of apatite ores has been achieved in Russia.
 The annual capacity of REE operations is 200 tonnes of rare earth oxides.
 In 2015, first 20 tonnes of products were shipped to consumers.

 At this stage, all of the finished products are shipped to the domestic market for producers of glass, catalysts for oil cracking and rubbers.
 REE are also used to manufacture alloys, magnets, and electronics, as well as by the defence industry.
-The goal of this Acron Group project is to an independent base in Russia for rare-earth products.
+The goal of this Acron Group project is to create an independent base in Russia for rare-earth products.
 The project is supervised by the Science and Engineering Board on Rare Earths, headed by Academy of Sciences member Nikolay Laverov.

 In 2008, Acron subsidiary Verkhnekamsk Potash Company obtained a licence to explore and develop the Talitsky area of the Verkhnekamsk potassium-magnesium salt deposit in Perm Krai.
 The project is part of Acron Group’s vertical integration drive to create an independent potassium base for NPK fertilisers.